-Using the enum type
+An example using the enum type

-Say we have a program that needs to write to various directories so we want a function that, given a directory name, tests it for (1) its existence and (2) whether it can be written to by the user of the program.
-The results of the test will determine what actions the program takes next.
+Say we have a program that needs to write to various directories; we want a function that, given a directory name, tests it for (1) its existence and (2) whether it can be written to by the user of the program; this implies that there are three possible states from the user perspective: either you can write (

-# the directory will have one of these three statuses from the user's perspective:<CanWrite NoDir NoWrite>;sub check-dir-status( --> DirStat)# test each of three directories by a non-root usermy ='/tmp', # normally writable by any user'/', # writable only by root'~/tmp'; # a non-existent dir in the user's home dirfor -># output# status of dir '/tmp': CanWrite# user can write to dir: /tmp# status of dir '/': NoWrite# status of dir '~/tmp': NoDir
+<CanWrite NoDir NoWrite>;sub check-dir-status( --> DirStat)# test each of three directories by a non-root usermy ='/tmp', # normally writable by any user'/', # writable only by root'~/tmp'; # a non-existent dir in the user's home dirfor -># output# status of dir '/tmp': CanWrite# user can write to dir: /tmp# status of dir '/': NoWrite# status of dir '~/tmp': NoDir